aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `project` - (Required, ForceNew) Monitor project name, such as "acs_ecs_dashboard" and "acs_rds_dashboard".
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
 * `metric` - (Required, ForceNew) Name of the monitoring metrics corresponding to a project, such as "CPUUtilization" and "networkin_rate".
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
 * `dimensions` - (Required, ForceNew) Map of the resources associated with the alarm rule, such as "instanceId", "device" and "port".
 Each key's value is a string and it uses comma to split multiple items.
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
-* `period` - Index query cycle, which must be consistent with that defined for metrics.
+* `period` - (Optional) Index query cycle, which must be consistent with that defined for metrics.
 Default to 300, in seconds.
 * `escalations_critical` - (Optional, Available in 1.94.0+) A configuration of critical alarm (documented below).
 * `escalations_warn` - (Optional, Available in 1.94.0+) A configuration of critical warn (documented below).
 * `escalations_info` - (Optional, Available in 1.94.0+) A configuration of critical info (documented below).
-* `statistics` - It has been deprecated from provider version 1.94.0 and 'escalations_critical.statistics' instead.
+* `statistics` - (Optional,Deprecated) It has been deprecated from provider version 1.94.0 and 'escalations_critical.statistics' instead.
-* `operator` - It has been deprecated from provider version 1.94.0 and 'escalations_critical.comparison_operator' instead.
+* `operator` - (Optional,Deprecated) It has been deprecated from provider version 1.94.0 and 'escalations_critical.comparison_operator' instead.
-* `threshold` - It has been deprecated from provider version 1.94.0 and 'escalations_critical.threshold' instead.
+* `threshold` - (Optional,Deprecated) It has been deprecated from provider version 1.94.0 and 'escalations_critical.threshold' instead.
-* `triggered_count` - It has been deprecated from provider version 1.94.0 and 'escalations_critical.times' instead.
+* `triggered_count` - (Optional,Deprecated) It has been deprecated from provider version 1.94.0 and 'escalations_critical.times' instead.
 * `contact_groups` - (Required) List contact groups of the alarm rule, which must have been created on the console.
 * `effective_interval` - (Available in 1.50.0+) The interval of effecting alarm rule.
 It format as "hh:mm-hh:mm", like "0:00-4:00".
 Default to "00:00-23:59".
-* `start_time` - It has been deprecated from provider version 1.50.0 and 'effective_interval' instead.
+* `start_time` - (Optional,Deprecated) It has been deprecated from provider version 1.50.0 and 'effective_interval' instead.
-* `end_time` - It has been deprecated from provider version 1.50.0 and 'effective_interval' instead.
+* `end_time` - (Optional,Deprecated) It has been deprecated from provider version 1.50.0 and 'effective_interval' instead.
-* `silence_time` - Notification silence period in the alarm state, in seconds.
+* `silence_time` - (Optional,Deprecated) Notification silence period in the alarm state, in seconds.
 Valid value range: [300, 86400].
 Default to 86400
 * `notify_type` - Notification type.
 Valid value [0, 1].
 The value 0 indicates TradeManager+email, and the value 1 indicates that TradeManager+email+SMS
-* `enabled` - Whether to enable alarm rule.
+* `enabled` - (Optional) Whether to enable alarm rule.
 Default to true.
 * `webhook`- (Optional, Available in 1.46.0+) The webhook that should be called when the alarm is triggered.
 Currently, only http protocol is supported.
 Default is empty string.

 -> **NOTE:** Each resource supports the creation of one of the following three levels.